elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-do-story-structures-like-the-heros-journey-or-cinderella-story-impact-audience-engagement.md

 url: /learn/art-history-and-literature/questions/how-do-story-structures-like-the-heros-journey-or-cinderella-story-impact-audience-engagement
 score: -1.0
 related_article1:
-    id: 120685
+    id: 120661
     title: >-
-        What are some common pitfalls to avoid when using storytelling in presentations?
+        How does mastering the story arc contribute to effective presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-pitfalls-to-avoid-when-using-storytelling-in-presentations
+    url: /learn/education-studies/questions/how-does-mastering-the-story-arc-contribute-to-effective-presentations
 related_article2:
-    id: 120677
+    id: 120687
     title: >-
-        What are some tips for achieving emotional engagement in presentations?
+        What role does audience feedback play in refining storytelling techniques in presentations?
-    subject: Education Studies
+    subject: Digital Media
-    url: /learn/education-studies/questions/what-are-some-tips-for-achieving-emotional-engagement-in-presentations
+    url: /learn/digital-media/questions/what-role-does-audience-feedback-play-in-refining-storytelling-techniques-in-presentations
 related_article3:
-    id: 120671
+    id: 120679
     title: >-
-        How do existing structures like the Four C’s aid in the top-down approach?
+        What audience considerations should be taken into account when crafting a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-existing-structures-like-the-four-cs-aid-in-the-topdown-approach
+    url: /learn/education-studies/questions/what-audience-considerations-should-be-taken-into-account-when-crafting-a-presentation
 related_article4:
-    id: 120664
+    id: 120666
     title: >-
-        How does the bottom-up approach help in sequencing information for a presentation?
+        What are the steps involved in shaping information using a bottom-up approach?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation
-related_article5:
-    id: 120672
-    title: >-
-        Can you explain the concept of 'In Medias Res' and its application in presentations?
-    subject: Digital Media
+    subject: Business and Management
-    url: /learn/digital-media/questions/can-you-explain-the-concept-of-in-medias-res-and-its-application-in-presentations
+    url: /learn/business-and-management/questions/what-are-the-steps-involved-in-shaping-information-using-a-bottomup-approach
 ---

 &nbsp;